ThiharaGamalath/ThiharaGamalath/README.md

 # Hello, I'm Thihara 👋

 ## About Me
-I'm a student at the Institute of Technology, University of Moratuwa, deeply passionate about cybersecurity.
-My studies focus on understanding network security and digital defenses.
-I'm eager to apply my knowledge to real-world challenges and contribute to the cybersecurity field.
+I’m a student at the Institute of Technology, University of Moratuwa, with a strong foundation in computer science and a passion for network engineering, DevOps, and software development.
+I’m excited to apply my skills to real-world challenges and contribute to creating efficient, scalable, and reliable systems.

-## Skills
+Skills

-- **Network Design and Implementation:** Proficient in designing and implementing scalable and resilient network infrastructures, including routing and switching configurations.
+Network Design and Implementation: Proficient in designing and implementing scalable network infrastructures, including routing and switching configurations.
-- **Network Protocols:** Solid understanding of TCP/IP, OSPF, BGP, VLAN, and other networking protocols.
-- **Firewall Configuration and Security:** Experienced in configuring firewalls, implementing VPNs, and securing network perimeters to protect against unauthorized access and cyber threats.
+DevOps Practices: Familiar with automation, continuous integration/continuous delivery (CI/CD) pipelines, and cloud-native technologies.
-- **Troubleshooting and Problem Solving:** Skilled in diagnosing and resolving complex network issues, optimizing network performance, and ensuring uninterrupted connectivity.
+Troubleshooting and Problem Solving: Skilled in diagnosing and resolving complex network and system issues, optimizing performance, and ensuring uninterrupted connectivity.

-## Languages and Tools
+Languages and Tools
-🛠️ Some of the languages and tools I'm proficient in include:
+🛠️ Technologies and Tools I work with:

-- **Networking Hardware:** Cisco, Juniper, Arista
+Networking Hardware: Cisco, Juniper, Arista
-- **Routing Protocols:** OSPF, BGP, EIGRP
+Routing Protocols: OSPF, BGP, EIGRP
-- **Switching Technologies:** VLANs, STP, VTP
+Switching Technologies: VLANs, STP, VTP
-- **Network Security:** Firewall Configuration (Cisco ASA, Palo Alto), VPNs, IDS/IPS
-- **Network Monitoring:** Wireshark, Nagios, SNMP
-- **Virtualization:** VMware, VirtualBox
-- **Scripting and Automation:** Python, Bash scripting for network automation tasks
-- **Cloud Networking:** Understanding of AWS, Azure, and GCP networking services
+Automation and Scripting: Python, Bash scripting for automation tasks Cloud Networking: AWS, Azure, and GCP networking services DevOps Tools: Docker, Jenkins, Kubernetes (basic understanding)
+Virtualization: VMware, VirtualBox